Play Live Radio

 In all, Heisler says, the combined shortfall could be as high as $18 million, although her letter also envisions more optimistic scenarios in which the city maximizes efficiencies and hiring to keep overtime costs on budget.

-Such concerns are not new: City Council member Erika Strassburger, who heads council’s law and finance committee, has been raising similar doubts since the fall, and other council members have echoed them.
-Mayor Ed Gainey’s office says the city hopes to use more civilians in the department, freeing up officers to patrol the streets.
+Concerns about the overtime costs are not new: City Council member Erika Strassburger, who heads council’s law and finance committee, has been raising similar doubts since the fall, and other council members have echoed them.
+Mayor Ed Gainey’s office says the city hopes to use more civilians in the department, freeing up officers to patrol the streets, and recruit more officers.
 A spokesperson for Mayor Ed Gainey said Monday that Heisler’s letter “is nothing that we have not addressed before … during the budget hearings.”

-In the scope of the overall budget the numbers are not large: Even Heisler’s worst-case scenario would amount to less than 3 percent of the operating budget that covers day-to-day costs.
-And council members who spoke to WESA Monday — including some who share Heisler’s concerns — expect the budget to be approved.
+In the scope of the overall budget the numbers are not large: Even Heisler’s worst-case scenario would amount to less than 3% of the operating budget that covers day-to-day costs.
+And council members who spoke to WESA Monday — including some who share Heisler’s concerns — said they expected the budget to be approved.

-“I think it’s ready to pass,” said Strassburger, even if “there are some people who vote no or take votes to abstain.”
+“I think it’s ready to pass,” said Strassburger Monday evening, even if “there are some people who vote no or take votes to abstain.”

 Strassburger said the real concerns are about the longer-term picture, as the plan envisions the city spending down its savings account during the next several years to balance the books.
 Still, she said, that is a bigger picture issue that requires more discussion.